Wenyuan-Vincent-Li/Path_R_CNN/README.md

-# Mask R-CNN for Object Detection and Segmentation on Pathology Data
+# Path R-CNN: Object Detection and Segmentation on Pathology Image

-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
-The model generates bounding boxes and segmentation masks for each instance of an object in the histopathological image.
-It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.
+This project is forked from [Matterport](https://github.com/matterport/Mask_RCNN) and modified to work on pathological images.

 ![Prostate Segmentation Sample](/Mask_RCNN/assets/instance_annotation.png)